tooniez/llama-recipes/end-to-end-use-cases/technical_blogger/readme.md

 # Technical Blog Generator with RAG and Llama

-This project provides a practical recipe for building an AI-powered technical blog generator leveraging **Retrieval-Augmented Generation (RAG)**.
-It demonstrates how to combine the power of a Llama large language model (LLM) with a local, in-memory vector database (Qdrant) to synthesize accurate, relevant, and well-structured technical blog posts from your existing documentation.
+This project provides a practical recipe for building an AI-powered technical blog generator leveraging LLama 4.
+It demonstrates how to combine the power of a Llama4 with a local, in-memory vector database (Qdrant) to synthesize accurate, relevant, and well-structured technical blog posts from your existing documentation.

-## Why RAG for Blog Generation?
+##  Features :

 Integrating a Llama LLM with a vector database via a RAG approach offers significant advantages over using an LLM alone: